-- If you return to school or when your monthly earned income is less than \$ 5,000.00 (equivalent to \$ 60,000/year), your account will be placed in a deferment status, and you will not make payments for every month your income is below this threshold. - If your cumulative payments reach the Payment Cap, then you will make no further payments, and your account will be closed in good standing. - Your actual payments may be a blend of the payments displayed since your earnings may fluctuate over time.
+- The illustration assumes that you make 36 monthly payments tied to earned income and that your income is fixed. - If you return to school or when your monthly earned income is less than \$ 5,000.00 (equivalent to \$ 60,000/year), your account will be placed in a deferment status, and you will not make payments for every month your income is below this threshold. - If your cumulative payments reach the Payment Cap, then you will make no further payments, and your account will be closed in good standing. - Your actual payments may be a blend of the payments displayed since your earnings may fluctuate over time.
 Remember that your earned income will depend on many factors, including your credentials, occupation, industry, and the area of the country in which you work. - All payments have been rounded to the nearest dollar.